 For ILTS members only, please join now or renew your membership.

 This webinar gives an overview of the commonly challenging scenario of transplanting the critically ill patient.
-Our expert guests will address the modern approaches and tools to optimizing pre- and peri-operative management of these patients.
+Hear our expert guests address the modern approaches and tools to optimizing pre- and peri-operative management of these patients.

 - Identify when and how the critically ill patients can undergo liver transplantation